MR4541/IEC2025/README.md

 ## How to run

-1. First, go to the `backend/` directory and run
+1. Make sure to have `flask` and `flask-cors` installed on your system or your virtual environment, and then go to the `backend/` directory and run
     ```
     flask run
     ```